 Day 1: Arrival

-Day 2: Le Campanelle - Piano Battaglia (hours of riding: 7)
+Day 2: Casa "Il Bosco" - Piano Battaglia (hours of riding: 7)

-After breakfast you will be assigned your horse for the trail and we will set off from the agriturismo at about 8.30 in the morning.
-The day will begin with a beautiful climb up through fields and Mediterranean woods, with fantastic views of the Tyrrhenian coast.
-After a couple of hours we will arrive in the area of the small medieval village of Gratteri, before riding on past the ruins of the Abbey of San Giorgio and through woods of holm oak, cork and downy oak.
-After a picnic lunch, we will begin our ascent on the northern slopes of Pizzo Carbonara, Sicily's second highest mountain at 1979 metres.
-In the afternoon, we will ride on through lush forests of oak, holm oak and beech trees to reach the Piano Battaglia, a mountain station located at the heart of the Madonie Park, where you will enjoy a dinner prepared using typical local produce and spend the night at Rifugio Marini.
+After breakfast you will be assigned your horse for the trail and we will set off from Casa "Il Bosco" at about 8.30 in the morning.
+The day will begin with a beautiful climb up through wild Mediterranean vegetation and woods, with fantastic views of the Tyrrhenian Sea.
+We will pass the famous Sanctuary of Gibilmanna and continue through woods of holm oak, cork and downy oak to the territory of Isnello.
+After a picnic lunch, we will begin our ascent on the northern slopes of Pizzo Carbonara, Sicily's second highest mountain at 1979 metres, riding through lush forests of oak, holm oak and beech trees to reach Piano Battaglia, a mountain station located at the heart of the Madonie Park, where you will enjoy a dinner prepared using typical local produce and spend the night at Rifugio Marini.

 Day 3: Piano Battaglia - Feudo San Giorgio (hours of riding: 7)